ANTLab-polimi/onos-opa-example/README.md

 In this tutorial we are going to create a simple topology and two pairs of intents using the Intent Reactive Forwarding (IFWD) application.
 We'll then require the IMR service to monitor their statistics and to expose the data to the OPA which in turn will re-reroute the paths.

 ## Publications
 * D. Sanvito, D. Moro, M. Gullì, I. Filippini, A. Capone and A. Campanella, "ONOS Intent Monitor and Reroute service: enabling plug&play routing logic," 2018 4th IEEE Conference on Network Softwarization and Workshops (NetSoft), 2018.
-[Available at IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/8460064)
+[Paper available at IEEE Xplore](https://ieeexplore.ieee.org/abstract/document/8460064)
+* D. Sanvito, D. Moro, M. Gullì, I. Filippini, A. Capone and A. Campanella, "Enabling external routing logic in ONOS with Intent Monitor and Reroute service," 2018 4th IEEE Conference on Network Softwarization and Workshops (NetSoft), 2018.
+[Poster](https://davidesanvito.github.io/pub/2018-06-netsoft-poster.pdf)

 ## Pre-requisites